Vince is a technical writer working in the medical research field. He also enjoys exploring literature in his free time.

 According to the CDC (2013), approximately 12.2 percent of the Hispanic population had diabetes in 2010, compared to 8 percent of the overall population.
 The condition is worse in males affecting 15.4 percent of Hispanic men as compared to 9.5 percent of women.
 Furthermore, rates of the condition are on the rise, as can be seen by comparison to 2006 data in which 8.6 percent of the Hispanic population had diabetes.
 Additionally, Hispanic children have higher rates of diabetes and obesity than the national average (De Heer, Koehly, Pederson, Morera, 2011).

 Diabetes and obesity are the major negative effects of health disparity for the Hispanic population.
 The demographic has better rates than the national average for smoking and motor vehicle accident.
 As a result of obesity, the Hispanic population also has a higher rate of heart-related illnesses but does not have the highest rate of all the ethnic groups.
 These rates seem to indicate a trend, and given the causes of diabetes, this trend would be one drawing the Hispanic population away from preventative health care and education on the matter.
 (CDC, 2013).

 Barriers to Health

 A number of disparities exist that affect the overall health of the Hispanic population.
-These disparities to health vary from economic to cultural and are the result of natural barriers and of active discrimination.
+These disparities in health vary from economic to cultural and are the result of natural barriers and of active discrimination.
 These various hindrances reflect the need for a multifaceted approach to providing better health care and improving the overall health status of the Hispanic population.

 Page-Reeves et al. (2013) identifies language barriers as a major deterrent for much of the Hispanic population in seeking medical care.
 The members of the Hispanic community who do not speak English often feel discouraged from seeking medical help since they do not feel they are welcome in doctors’ offices.
 Those who do speak English report feeling discriminated against or condescended to due to their accents.
 This language barrier causes many Hispanic individuals to only seek medical attention when absolutely necessary and not to engage in preventative care.